 I am very grateful to Queen Mary, University of London, for awarding me an academic position taking on a Principal Research Fellow-role within The School of Biological and Chemical Sciences.
 Prior to this, The Royal Society awarded me a University Research Fellowship (2001-2012), with further funding being awarded through the UK Government's Biotechnology and Biological Sciences Research Council (BBSRC; 2003 & 2007) and The Royal Society small grants scheme (2006).
 Other grants are listed below.
-More recently the lab has been engaged in a project with 3 other laboratories in Japan, under the JST/CREST initiative "Structural characterisation of the transient macromolecular complexes engaged in photoacclimation" (2013-2019).
+The lab is engaged in projects with Japan, under the JST/CREST initiative "Structural characterisation of the transient macromolecular complexes engaged in photoacclimation" (2013-2019).
 Recently, the London Consortium for Electron Microscopy (LonCEM) has been awarded a major grant (March 2017), the lab being a named group within the QMUL partner's contribution.

 The Royal Society University Research Fellowship (£273,040 + £386,464 + £194,000; extended to 30/09/2012).

 I have held the following BBSRC grants (from their OASIS database):